taranluca/pinterest-data-pipeline728/README.md

 ## Contents

+### 0afffbed4f09-key-pair.pem
+This is required to run the rest proxy see installation step 3

+### db_creds.yaml
+necessary credential file included in the .gitignore to run the scripts

-There are three Python scripts that collect the pinterest data in different ways.
+#### There are three Python scripts that collect the pinterest data in different ways.

 ### 1. user_posting_emulation.py
 This is a batch processing unit it requires a configures AWS EC2 instance and uses Apache Kafka Client machine